iyzg/notebooks/_src/city-rankings.md

 **2023 (~3 days)**

 The metro system is amazing, and there was just so much to do and see.
 Absolute hodgepodge of cultures and personalities.
 Also the fact I could basically cross any street without fear of dying was a very nice reprieve from Orlando.

+### Takayama

+**2024 (2 days)**

+Does Takayama really deserve to be an S tier city?
+Debatable.
+Am I putting it here because Hida Beef is pretty much the best food I have ever eaten?
+Possibly.
+I'm also putting it here because small Japanese city/towns are some of the most charming in the world.
+Genuinely loved the slower pace of life here, and the food and views were stunning.

 ## A